 “But we do not want you to be uninformed, brethren, about those who are asleep, so that you will not grieve as do the rest who have no hope” (1 Thess 4.13).

-Those who follow Christ visit cemeteries differently than those who don’t.
+Christ followers visit cemeteries differently than those who aren’t.
 At least they’d better.
-Jesse doesn’t know much Bible yet, much less about resurrection, but it seems he’s already getting the picture.
+Jesse doesn’t know much Bible, much less about resurrection, but it seems he’s already getting the picture.

 He will swallow up death for all time, and the Lord Yahweh will wipe tears away from all faces, and he will remove the reproach of his people from all the earth; for Yahweh has spoken (Is 25.8).